 Areas of Expertise: Puppies, Family Dog Manners, Socialization, Husbandry Care, Dog-Cat Introductions, Newly Adopted Dog, Enrichment, Virtual Training

 Services Offered: Virtual Training, Limited in-person training in NW DC

-Miranda is a Certified Professional Dog Trainer (CPDT-KA) and a Fear Free Certified trainer.
+Miranda Hitchcock (she/her) is a Certified Professional Dog Trainer (CPDT-KA) and a Fear Free Certified trainer.
 She began working with dogs as an animal shelter volunteer in Maryland, and fell down the rabbit hole of learning about dog behavior.
 She started with doing shelter dog assessments and playgroups, then started doing private training before moving out to Austin, TX to continue working in the sheltering world.

 In Texas Miranda worked in shelter leadership for both nonprofit and municipal shelters, and worked with thousands of animals evacuated from Hurricane Harvey.
 After years of managing behavior and animal care teams in shelters, Miranda left to return to private training.
 She founded a non-profit called Every Dog Behavior and Training that seeks to expand training resources to the Austin, TX community.

 Miranda is a super behavior nerd, working toward her Master’s in Applied Animal Behavior and Welfare from Virginia Tech.
 She loves helping dog people have “a-ha!” moments about working with their pups, especially in the tougher cases.
 She’s passionate about helping families work through behavior challenges, and providing emotional support to both the humans and canines along the way.